 Seabreeze Farm Updates RNG Equipment with DMT.

-Delta, B.C., Canada – DMT Clear Gas Solutions, a leading technology supplier in biogas upgrading and gas desulfurization, announces Seabreeze Farm, a third-generation dairy farm owned by the Keulen family, will update their Renewable Natural Gas (RNG) equipment using DMT’s patented three-stage membrane separation system.
-Expected completion of the biogas upgrading project is set for beginning of next year.
+Delta, B.C., Canada – DMT Clear Gas Solutions, a leading technology supplier in biogas upgrading and gas desulfurization, announces Seabreeze Farm, a third-generation dairy farm owned by the Keulen family, will update their Renewable Natural Gas (RNG) equipment using DMT’s three-stage membrane separation system.
+Expected completion of the biogas upgrading project is also set for beginning of next year.

 “We are excited and looking forward to installing the DMT system on our farm.”Jerry Keulen, Owner of Seabreeze Farm